-The Israeli film "Ajami" was named Tuesday as one of the five films in the running for the foreign language Oscars at the upcoming Academy Awards, making it the third consecutive year in which an Israeli film has been nominated for this prestigious award.
+The Israeli film "Ajami" was named yesterday as one of the five pictures in the running for best foreign-language film at the 82nd Academy Awards in Hollywood on March 7.
+This is the third consecutive year in which an Israeli film has been nominated for the prestigious award.

-The Academy of Motion Picture Arts and Sciences says a committee of several hundred members selected the films from 65 that qualified in the category.
+The Academy of Motion Picture Arts and Sciences said a committee of several hundred members selected the films from 65 that qualified in the category.

 Want to enjoy 'Zen' reading - with no ads and just the article?
 Subscribe todaySubscribe now